XM-George/Car-Rent-App/README.md

 - Generating unique IDs for each rental
 - Storing rental history

-Finally, I implemented data persistence using Java serialization.
+I implemented data persistence using Java serialization.
 All entities are saved to `.bin` files when the application closes and loaded again when it starts, ensuring data is preserved between sessions.

+Finally, I added internationalization (I18n) support, allowing the application to switch between English and Greek dynamically through the UI.

 Throughout the project, I also documented the code using Javadoc to improve readability and maintainability.